15 Top Things To Do In Seattle In July 2025

-1) Seattle Space Needle
+1) Experience the Seattle Space Needle

 The main deck is where you’ll find the indoor observation deck and open-air viewing area at 520 feet.
 The second level observation deck features a glass floor for you to test your bravery on (if you dare) and get a clear view of the ground 500 feet below.